kabgan1987/Numerical_Analysis/README.md

 # Numerical_Analysis

-In theses code .m denotes NATLAB codes and .py denotes Python codes
+In theses code .m denotes MATLAB/Octave codes and .py denotes Python codes

 base.m and base.py: Using this code you can convert your number in Decimal to other base system.
 Output will be a vector.